wizardwalter/plinkoML/README.md

-# This is from a course on UDEMY, please read below.
+# This is from a course on UDEMY

+please read below, thanks

 # ML Kits